pyni/EA_RePOSE/README.md

 ## Downloads
 The dataset parts are from the Downloads part in RePOSE(https://github.com/sh8/RePOSE.git)

-Our training results can be downloaded from [this part](https://drive.google.com/drive/folders/1gVRkrTW8oyjWFri4_5ZlneEyO_ejti8X?usp=sharing)
+Our training results w/o dqn can be downloaded from [this part](https://drive.google.com/drive/folders/1gVRkrTW8oyjWFri4_5ZlneEyO_ejti8X?usp=sharing) dqn results can be downloaded from [this part](https://drive.google.com/drive/folders/1gdcLg-kuycxDlAUlaeo89bKEPZ-NkXX1?usp=sharing)

     ```
     $ ROOT=/path/to/EA_RePOSE